 The requirements should be based on realistic estimates of the number of users and how they'll interact with JasperReports Server.
 First, you should determine what volume of users will be browser clients (real people) and API clients (applications making API calls) and the ratio between them.
-See 6.3, "Session Management and Failover," on page 132 for information about these two types of clients and how their sessions differ.
+See Session Management and Failover for information about these two types of clients and how their sessions differ.